Is It Legal to Sell Pampered Chef Products at Craft Shows?

 I have some Pantry items on hand because they don't come with a warranty.

-2. Do I need any special permits or licenses to sell Pampered Chef products at craft shows?
+Do I need a special permit to sell Pampered Chef products at craft shows?

 Similar Pampered Chef Threads